vinoth-berkmons/student-panel/docs/Design.md

     - Error message for API call fail

 ## known issues
-    - Clicking on number of the pagination won't work
+    - Clicking on the number of the pagination won't work
     - Refresh from student detail page  redirect to dashboard